mitsuhiko/super-secret-wsgi-replacement/webapi.rst

     ``close()`` with a try/finally block.

 status
-    The status is the status code for the response.
-It can be unicode or bytes.
+    The status is the status code for the response as tuple in the form ``(code, messages)``.
+Where the code is an integer and the message can be unicode or bytes.
 If unicode is sent to the server it has to encode it with the latin1 encoding and raise an `UnicodeError` if this fails.

-    The status is in the form ``XXX message``.
+    The status is in the form ``(code, message)``.
 All status codes are allowed from the API perspective but some web servers might not be able to transparently pass all of them back to the browser.
 This will especially be the case when a webapi application is running on top of